aurimas13/Machine-Learning-Goodness/README.md

 # Overview of ChatGPT & GPT-4 | Day 96

-Read a fantastic [overview on applications of ChatGPT and GPT-4](https://arxiv.org/abs/2304.01852) that was recommended by @omarsar0 on Twitter.
+Read a fantastic [overview of ChatGPT and GPT-4 applications](https://arxiv.org/abs/2304.01852) that was recommended by @omarsar0 on Twitter.

-To sum up the analysis on these LLMs is done by studying 194 relevant papers and discusses capabilities, limitations, concerns, and more.
+To sum up, the analysis of these LLMs is done by studying 194 relevant papers and discussing capabilities, limitations, concerns, and more.

 I second him that this is a great read for AI developers and researchers.